 Both natural wood and composite wood materials can be easily cut and fastened without the need for special tools.
 One advantage of composite wood is that it lends itself to bending, offering you more design options.

 Choosing the right material for your deck project can be challenging, but the experts at CRD Construction can help.
-For more information on wood vs. composite decking or to set up a consultation for your new deck installation, contact us today.
+CRD Construction is the leading deck contractor in Toledo.
+For more information on wood vs. composite decking or to set up a consultation for your new deck installation, contact us today or call 419-954-3003 for a free, no obligation quote.